 The System is administered by the Office of Retirement Services within the Michigan Department of Technology, Management & Budget.
 The Department Director appoints the Office Director, with whom the general oversight of the System resides.
-The State Treasurer serves as the investment officer and custodian for the System.
+The State of Michigan Investment Board serves as the investment fiduciary and custodian for the System.